nkh/P6-Data-Dump-Tree/README.md

 Note that the width of the glyps is subtracted from the width you pass as we use that space when displaying multiline values in the dump.

-When using ANSI colors, the last character of each wrapped line is colored.

 ### $max_depth

 Limit the depth of a dump.
 There is no limit by default.